Sincil Bank

-Sincil Bank Stadium, known for sponsorship reasons as LNER Stadium, is a football stadium in Lincoln, England which has been the home of Lincoln City since 1895.
-Previously, Lincoln City had played at the nearby John O'Gaunts ground since the club's 1884 inception.
-The stadium has an overall capacity of 10,780 and is colloquially known to fans as "Sinny Bank".
+Sincil Bank Stadium, known for sponsorship reasons as LNER Stadium, is a football stadium in Lincoln, England, which has been the home of Lincoln City since 1895.
+Previously, Lincoln City had played at the nearby John O'Gaunts ground since the club's inception in 1884.
+The stadium has an overall capacity of 10,669.
 It is overlooked by Lincoln Cathedral.
 Former Lincoln City chairman John Reames re-purchased the ground from the local council in 2000 at a cost of £175,000.
 The club had sold it in 1982 for £225,000 in order to fend off the threat of eviction, arranging a 125-year lease.

-On 28 November 2008, the stadium hosted England U16s' 2–0 win over Scotland U16s to win the Victory Shield, an annual football competition between the four Home Nations at the Under 16 level.
+On 28 November 2008, the stadium hosted England U16s' 2–0 win over Scotland U16s to win the Victory Shield, an annual football competition among the four Home Nations at the Under 16 level.
 Martin Peters paraded the FIFA World Cup Trophy at the ground in March 2010 as part of its global tour.

 On 10 December 2019, London North Eastern Railway (LNER) was confirmed as Lincoln City's new stadium sponsor.
-Sincil Bank – the Imps' home since 1895 – was renamed to the LNER Stadium in a 3-year partnership agreement.
-The stadium has previously been renamed in 2012 and 2013.
+Sincil Bank was renamed the LNER Stadium in a three-year partnership agreement.
+The stadium had previously been renamed in 2012 and 2013.

 Stands

 The GBM Stand

 The largest stand at the stadium holds approximately 5,700 people.
 It is located on the Sincil Bank street side of the ground and is home to the majority of the Imps' supporters.
-The block nearest the Bridge McFarland/South Park stand was given to visiting supporters until 2013, but is now used for only home supporters.
+The block nearest the Bridge McFarland/South Park stand was given to visiting supporters until 2013, but is now used only for home supporters.
 The lower block closest the South Park Stand has now been made a family seating area as the old family stand now takes visiting fans.
-This side of the ground was occupied by uncovered terracing ever since the club moved from their first home, the John O'Gaunt's Ground, in 1895.
-The terracing was cordoned-off in August 1994 and demolition work soon began.
-The stand was officially opened before Lincoln City's match with Hartlepool United on 4 March 1995.
-The stand cost around £1 million to build and meant that the stadium had been completely redeveloped from its previous state in the 1980s (at a total cost of £3 million).
-Over the years the stand has been known under three different guises, depending on sponsorship contracts.
+That side of the ground had been occupied by uncovered terracing ever since the club moved from their first home, the John O'Gaunt's Ground, in 1895.
+The terracing was cordoned off in August 1994 and demolition work soon began.
+The stand was officially opened on 4 March 1995, before Lincoln City's match with Hartlepool United.
+The stand cost around £1 million and meant that the stadium had been completely redeveloped from its state in the 1980s, at a total cost of £3 million.

+Over the years the stand has been known under three different names, depending on sponsorship contracts.
 It was first known as the Linpave Stand and, in 1998, was sponsored by Simons Construction.
-It was named the Lincolnshire Co-operative stand in 2001, but it was more commonly known as the Co-op stand.
-It was changed to the GBM Stand for the 2022 season.
-It was home to the LCFC band, which was originally put together by former manager John Beck in 1995 in order to increase matchday atmosphere.
+It was renamed the Lincolnshire Co-operative stand in 2001, but it was more commonly known as the Co-op stand.
+That was changed to the GBM Stand for the 2022 season.
+The stand was home to the LCFC band, which was originally assembled in 1995 by former manager John Beck to increase matchday atmosphere.